Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Stochastic Methods

+Despite this relatively minor reduction in the source purity and probability, the quality of such heralded photons is often only useful when many such sources show high quality interference between one another, which invites consideration of the ensemble purity of these sources, ie. the purity of the mixed state comprised of an equally weighted mixture of the heralded single photons from each.
+We find ensemble purity of $0.8867$ indicating that the visibility of interference from separate sources suffers more significantly.

 A discussion of the best and worst cases is in order.
 The perturbative terms contributing to the best and worst case JSAs are depicted in Figure.~\ref{fig:BestWorstPerturbativeJSA}, a) and b) respectively.
 The best case, achieves a purity of $0.964$, slightly short of the optimum purity, $0.968$, achieved by the pure pump splitting case (Section~\ref{ssec:PSplit}).
-Figure.~\ref{fig:BestWorstPerturbativeJSA}, a) demonstrates that narrow signal and idler resonances (small back-scattering parameters), along with a broad pump resonance lead to higher purities as with the pump split case.
+Figure.~\ref{fig:BestWorstPerturbativeJSA}, a) demonstrates that narrow signal and idler resonances (small backscattering parameters), along with a broad pump resonance lead to higher purities as with the pump split case.
 Whilst of course this is circumstantial, it provides evidence that purities in excess of this may not be possible for systems of this form.
-Though it is worth noting that the form of the coupling terms we have imposed to model back-scatter, need not hold in more general coupled cavity systems, and we reserve comment on optimal source design for later work.
+Though it is worth noting that the form of the coupling terms we have imposed to model backscatter, need not hold in more general \com{systems of coupled cavity modes} and \com{it would certainly be of interest to consider different coupling models\cite{Vernon2017} and explore the design of optimal sources under these kinds of defects}.
 The worst case, on the other hand, has a purity of just $0.837$, despite the relatively minor splitting parameters.
 In Figure.~\ref{fig:BestWorstPerturbativeJSA}, b) we see relatively broad, and clearly split, signal and idler resonances along with a narrow pump resonance.
 We remark that these perturbative methods obtain fidelities $0.999917$ and $0.999531$ to the full solutions, for the best and worst cases respectively.
 This is to be expected since the full $\beta^h$ takes the form of a hyperbolic sine in $\Gamma^{(Sq)}$, and the truncated series omits terms beyond $\mathcal{O}(\Gamma^{(Sq)3})$, whilst the pair rate satisfies $|\Gamma^{(Sq)}_{ij}|_F\approx 0.01$.